See what questions

 Read more about causes and Bloody sputum deaths.

 Whooping cough often undiagnosed: Although most children in the Western world have been immunized against whooping cough (also called "pertussis"), this protection wears off after about 15 years.
-Thus, any teen or adult with a persistent cough...read more »
+Thus, any teen or adult with...read more »

 Other ways to find a doctor, or use doctor, physician and specialist online research services: